calcom/cal.com/packages/embeds/embed-core/README.md

   - Changes in Non Embed
     - Right now border has been changed to border-md instead of border-sm to make the popup look cleaner.
 It seems okay to me to have the same in non embed as well.
 But if requirement comes it can be done.[Needs Review by Team]
   - Transparent support is not properly done for team links
+  - Maybe don't set border radius in inline mode or give option to configure border radius.

 - Branding
   - Powered by Cal.com and 'Try it for free'.
 Should they be shown only for FREE account.